A Business From The Need For Change

 The world has changed.
 Not only has the world economy shut down, but people are also on edge.
 This is likely because we can’t leave our homes, and this can lead to isolation.

 It’s easy to get scared and get conservative in all areas during turbulent times.
 I went through my own times of distress and grief, but I am happy that I have people around me who motivate me to continue moving forward.
+We are able to use our web copywriting expertise along with online marketing know-how to produce high-quality masks for people in need.

 We have lots of family members who work in the health industry, and talking to caregivers is eye-opening.
 Each family member has their own stories about health care workers getting sick and how our hospitals are becoming overwhelmed and turning into warzones.